humanbydefinition/p5.asciify/README.md

 > [!NOTE]
 > All examples and explanations in the [`Wiki`](https://github.com/humanbydefinition/p5.asciify/wiki) are given in global mode.
 To use them in instance mode, you need to adjust the code accordingly, as shown in the example above.
 >
-> Essentially, you need to pass the p5 instance to the `p5asciify` library using the `p5asciify.instance(sketch)` function before setup, as well as using the p5 instance to call the functions provided by the library.
+> Essentially, besides importing `p5.asciify`, you need to initially pass the `p5` instance to the library using the `p5asciify.instance(sketch)` before preload/setup, as well as using the `p5` instance to call the functions provided by the library, like `sketch.setupAsciify()` in the example above to modify the default rendering settings.

 # Usage